-5.3.3 Category 3: Permissible trading assets
+5.3.3 Category 3: Permissible trading assets [paragraph 63A(b)(ii)]

-This category applies when substantially the whole of the use of the asset by the PBO on or after valuation date was directed at carrying on a business undertaking or trading activity which qualifies for exemption under items (aa), (bb), or (cc) of section 10(1)(cN)(ii).
+This category applies when substantially the whole of the use of the asset by the PBO on or after valuation date was directed at carrying on a business undertaking or trading activity which qualifies for exemption in terms of items (aa), (bb), or (cc) of section 10(1)(cN)(ii).

-Note: Any capital gain or capital loss made on the disposal of an asset used in a trading activity or business undertaking as contemplated in the basic exemption rule described in section 10(1)(cN)(ii)(dd) will not be disregarded.
+Note: Any capital gain or capital loss made on the disposal of an asset used in a trading activity or business undertaking as contemplated in the basic exemption rule described in item (dd) of section 10(1)(cN)(ii), will not be disregarded.